CaronLab/mhc-validator/README.md

 Note: To run mhc-validator, it is recommended to use the comet search engine to create .pin files for mhc-validator.
 How to setup the analysis pipeline from A-Z is described on the wiki page (https://github.com/CaronLab/mhc-validator/wiki) together with a lay-term description of mhc-validator.
 If you already know how to use the comet database search engine and/or create your own percolator input files (.pin files), please jump right to the instructions below explaining how to install mhc-validator:

-On your Linux machine, create a virtual envirmonment with the python IDE (Integrated Develoment Enviroment) of your choice.
+On your Linux machine, create a virtual environment with the python IDE (Integrated Develoment Enviroment) of your choice.
 In this example PyCharm with python 3.10 was used.
 Then you can clone MHcvalidator from the CaronLab github page, install required packages and MHCvalidator as follows:

 ```python
 ## in your virtual environment terminal console run